-That was just a tiny portion of the almost $2 million SNC spent to entertain the young Gaddafi, in order to win billions in Libyan projects
+That was just a tiny portion of the almost $2 million SNC spent to entertain the young Gaddafi, in order to win billions in Libyan projects.
+Those expenses were written off as expenses associated with construction projects in Libya.

 Details of the visit have now become public after a preliminary inquiry into bribery charges against Stephane Roy.